cmcummings/mandelbrot-wasm/README.md

 ### Build
 ```
+npm run wasm
 npm run build
 ```
-This command builds the WASM package and bundles the application (via Vite) to `dist/.
+Build the WASM package, then bundle the application (via Vite) to `dist/.